-Key Words: Grizzly Bear, Ursus arctos, Wapusk National Park
+Key Words: Grizzly Bear, Ursus arctos, Wapusk National Park, Manitoba, Canada.

-Grizzly Bears (Ursus arctos) are reported to have been absent from Manitoba historically at least through 1989 (Banfield 1959, 1974; Harington et al. 1962; Banci 1991, McLellan And Binci 1999).
-Some recent accounts and range maps have included Manitoba in the Grizzly Bear's regular range (e.g. Schwartz et al. 2003) while others indicate that the regular range ends north of the Manitoba border but list rare, extra-limital observations for at least two sites along the Hudson Bay coast of Manitoba (e.g., Ross 2002).
-Increased encounters of Grizzly Bears in northern Manitoba could be the result of increased observational effort or to expansion of the species' range.
+Grizzly Bears (Ursus arctos) are reported to have been absent from Manitoba historically at least through 1989 (Banfield 1959, 1974; Harington et al. 1962; Banci 1991, McLellan And Bianci 1999).
+Some recent accounts and range maps have included Manitoba in the Grizzly Bear's regular range (e.g., Schwartz et al. 2003), while others indicate that the regular range ends north of the Manitoba border but list rare, extra-limital observations for at least two sites along the Hudson Bay coast of Manitoba (e.g., Ross 2002\).
+Increased encounters with Grizzly Bears in northern Manitoba could be the result of increased observational effort or the expansion of the species' range.
 The latter could indicate a geographic shift related to habitat changes or food availability in the core areas and/or the newly occupied territory or to growth or other changes in the demographic structure of the core population followed by dispersal into unoccupied habitat.

 In this paper, we extend the work of Clark (2000) and update confirmed observations of Grizzly Bears in the coastal sections of the Hudson Bay Lowlands east and south of Churchill, Manitoba (in what is now Wapusk National Park).
 We confine our primary efforts to this region since research there has been ongoing since 1965 and at a consistent level since 1993.
-As such, any recent increase in the frequency of Grizzly Bear encounters is more likely related to increased presence of the animals than increased efforts to find them.
-Because this new National Park is in the process of developing its status and mission plans, we also speculate on how regular occupation of the Park by Grizzly Bears could influence some of the other species that have historically occupied the area.
+As such, any recent increase in the frequency of Grizzly Bear encounters is more likely to be related to increased presence of the animals than increased efforts to find them.
+Because this new National Park is in the process of developing its status and mission plans, we also speculate on how regular occupation of the park by Grizzly Bears could influence some of the other species that have historically occupied the area.

-While there have been occasional reports of Grizzly Bears or their signs since the onset of research in this area (e.g. Figure 1), we have limited the observations for this paper to confirmed sightings, as suggested by Clark (2000).
-Confirmed sightings require that either the large hump of muscle over the scapulae or the concave face typical of Grizzly Bears was clearly seen by individuals familiar with the species.
+While there have been occasional reports of Grizzly Bears or their sign since the onset of research in this area (e.g. Figure 1), we have limited the observations for this paper to confirmed sightings, as suggested by Clark (2000).
+Confirmed sightings require that either the large hump of muscle over the scapulae or the concave face typical of Grizzly Bears be clearly seen by individuals familiar with the species.
 Nine encounters are summarized in Table 1 and to our knowledge they are the only confirmed sightings for this region since research began in 1965.
 Seven of the nine have been made since 2003 and the locations of all nine are depicted in Figure 2.
-The photograph of the most recent observation appears on the cover of this issue of the Canadian Field-Naturalist and the animal clearly shows the diagnostic scapular hump and concave face of a Grizzly Bear.
-Comparisons of photographs from the three 2008 observations (Table 1) suggest that the animal seen near Rupert Creek may not have been the same animal as the ones seen near Thompson Point since it appears to be substantially larger.
-In contrast, the individuals in the latter two sightings (that were made less than a week and less than 10 km apart) could not be distinguished.
-We suggest at least two different Grizzly Bears may have been present in Wapusk National Park in 2008.
+The photograph of the most recent observation appears on the cover of this issue of The Canadian Field-Naturalist and the animal clearly shows the diagnostic scapular hump and concave face of a Grizzly Bear.